TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-enrolldevices-windowsenrollment.md

 If you're still blocked review these resources to help resolve your issues:

-Our [Intune Troubleshooting Portal](https://aka.ms/intunetroubleshooting1) allows you to easily look up detailed information on a user's enrollment issue.
-It will also give resolutions for many common enrollment failures.
+The [Intune Troubleshooting Portal](https://aka.ms/intunetroubleshooting1) allows you to easily look up detailed information on a user's enrollment issue.
+It also provides resolutions for many common enrollment failures.

 Lasty, [this document](https://docs.microsoft.com/intune-classic/troubleshoot/troubleshoot-device-enrollment-in-intune) has a list of common errors that prevent enrollment and resolutions to each.

+Below is a list of resources and documentation that may also assist in resolving your issue.
+Please review before opening a support case.

 ## **Recommended documents**